sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 # Task 5: Exploring Security Centre and Security benchmark

-Azure Security Center by Microsoft is a solution that provides unified security management across hybrid cloud workloads.
+Azure Security Centre by Microsoft is a solution that provides unified security management across hybrid cloud workloads.
 It offers threat protection for data centres within both cloud workloads and on-premises.

 ## Explore Security Centre